salmanpv/8-bit-CPU/README.md

 | 1010   | JC addr     | 2     | ❌ Ignored           | ✅ Yes (addr8)     | Jump to 8-bit address if carry flag set. |
 | 1111   | HLT         | 1     | ❌ Ignored           | ❌ No              | Halt execution permanently.              |

+Key Connections of top layer CPU:
+The Program Counter outputs the instruction address to ROM.
+The ROM sends the instruction (8-bit) to the Instruction Register.
+The Instruction Register provides the opcode and operand to the Control Unit.
+The Control Unit drives the control signals (e.g., pc_load, regR0_load, alu_op, etc.) to the appropriate modules (e.g., PC, registers, ALU).
+The ALU performs the operation based on the alu_op control signal and the values in the registers.
+The Output Register is updated if there’s an output instruction (OUT).
+The Program Counter is updated after each instruction, based on whether it's a normal instruction or a jump instruction (e.g., JMP, JC, JZ).

 Files: